-Signed (pupil): Date: This is not needed unless the child can write their name or would like to sign this.
-If you can discuss this with the child at their level of understanding that would be great.
-Thank you.
+Signed (pupil): Date:

 Parent/carer agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
 I agree to the conditions set out above for pupils using the school's ICT systems and internet, and will make sure my child understands these.

 Signed (parent/carer): Date: